Blazemeter/jmeter-http2-plugin/README.md

 ### What “profile” means (in practice)

-- The **global** profile is `httpJettyClient.profile` (applies when a sampler has no per-sampler overrides).
+- The **global** profile is **`blazemeter.http.profile`** (applies when a sampler has no per-sampler overrides).
-- Each sampler can store a profile in `HTTP2Sampler.profile`.
+- Each sampler stores its chosen profile alongside that sampler in the saved test plan.
 - Profiles define defaults for:
   - which protocols are enabled (HTTP/3, HTTP/2, HTTP/1.1)
   - whether ALPN is used